nickminaev/handson/intro-to-kubernetes/README.md

 In other words, we should have Pods up and running all the time, and be able to scale them.

-How do we do achieve all of this?
+How do we achieve all of this?

 # ReplicaSets